Data Processing Addendum (US and CA)

 2.“Authorized Affiliate” means any Customer Affiliate that is subject to Data Protection Laws and permitted to use the Services under the Agreement.

-3.“Customer Personal Information” means Personal Information provided to Contentstack by or on behalf of Customer pursuant to the Agreement where Customer is a Business or Controller and Contentstack is Processor or a Service Processor but excluding in all cases Prohibited Data.
+3.“Customer Personal Information” means Customer Data that meets the definition of Personal Information provided to Contentstack by or on behalf of Customer pursuant to the Agreement where Customer is a Business or Controller and Contentstack is Processor or a Service Processor but excluding in all cases Prohibited Data.

 4.“Data Protection Laws” means, as applicable to Contentstack’s processing of Customer Personal Information, the California Consumer Privacy Act, the California Privacy Rights Act, the Colorado Privacy Act, the Connecticut Personal Data Privacy and Online Monitoring Act, the Virginia Consumer Data Protection Act and any other applicable United States or Canadian federal, state or local law, rule, regulation, decree, statute, or other enactment, order, mandate or resolution relating to data use, security, protection and/or privacy, that applies to Customer Personal Information accessed, generated, retained, or shared by the Parties under the Agreement or this DPA, and any implementing, derivative or related legislation, rule, and regulation as amended, extended, repealed and replaced, or re-enacted.